Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Do you already know the 7 "worst" excuses?

-• sweaty clothes - In which company is there no possibility to change clothes?
+• sweaty clothes - Which company doesn't offer the opportunity to change clothes?

-• No transport capacity - The practical bicycle bags are surely sufficient for small purchases, and every two weeks you have to go shopping by car.
+• no transport capacity - Surely the practical bike bags are enough for small purchases and every two weeks you go shopping by car.

-• No bicycle - Bicycles are available for the price of a large annual car inspection.
+• No bicycle - Bicycles are available for the price of a major annual inspection of a car.

-• Health problems - It's the eternal vicious circle: If you're in pain, it's better not to "torture" yourself on the bike.
-But if you hardly move at all, the pain gets even worse - there's only one thing that helps: overcoming your inner bastard.
+• Health problems - It's the eternal vicious circle: if you're in pain, it's better not to "torture" yourself on the bike.
+However, if you hardly move at all, the pain gets even worse - there's only one thing to do: overcome your inner bastard.
+An e-bike (pedelec) would be an alternative.

-• No time - For sure, everything is relative.
-On the one hand, it doesn't make a difference whether I travel half an hour by car or 30 minutes by bike.
-On the other hand, you combine this way with a sporty activity and possibly save yourself the gym and therefore also time.
+• No time - Everything is relative, that's for sure.
+On the one hand, it makes no difference whether I travel half an hour by car or 30 minutes by bike.
+On the other hand, you can combine this route with a sporting activity and possibly save yourself the gym and therefore time.

-• Bad weather - rain gear comes in all sizes, shapes and price ranges.
+• bad weather - rainwear comes in all sizes, shapes and price ranges.

-• "I think I'm too unathletic..." - Everyone looks athletic on a bike.
+• "I think I'm too unathletic..." - Everyone looks sporty on a bike.